-BY MARY ELLEN GALE has begundesegregation, to comply with The hospital board announced last week that it will operate all facilities, provide all services and hireall employees "without regard to race, color or national origin." rooms primarily on the basis of their medical needs.
+And the SNCC people all laughed -with their friend because he had guessed (CONTINUED ON PAGE FIVE) The hospital board announced last week that it will operate all facilities, provide all services and hire all employees "without regard to race, color or national origin."
+The board said patients will be admitted and assigned to rooms primarily on the basis of their medical needs.
+At the same time, the board announced that it has applied for \$280,000 in federal funds to help pay for the construc-